smogon/pokemon-showdown/mods/gen1/README.md

 Freeze never thaws unless hit by a Fire-type attack or by Haze.
 Sleep lasts 1-7 turns and you wake up at the end of the turn.

 1/256 miss
 ----------
-All moves but Swift and Bide have a 1/256 chance to miss.
+All moves but Swift and Bide (while on duration, not first hit) have a 1/256 chance to miss.

 Partial Trapping Moves
 ----------------------